bailey27/syncplaylists/README.md

 My car supports playing .m4a and .mp3 files from a USB flash drive.
 It also supports .m3u playlists.

-syncplaylists takes the path to the root of where you want to the songs and playlists to go and a list of iTunes playlists you want to put on the device.
+syncplaylists takes the path to the root of where you want the songs and playlists to go and a list of iTunes playlists you want to put on the device.

 syncplaylists first *DELETES* any .m3u playlist files there, and it also *DELETES* any .m4a or .mp3 files that are there that aren't in the iTunes playlists you specified.